Kintyre/ksconf/docs/source/dyn/cli.rst

         diff                Compare settings differences between two .conf files ignoring spacing and sort order
-        filter              A stanza-aware GREP tool for conf files promote             Promote .conf settings from one file into another either in batch mode (all changes) or interactively allowing the user to pick which stanzas and keys to integrate.
-Changes made via the UI (stored in the local folder) can be promoted (moved) to a version- controlled directory.
+        filter              A stanza-aware GREP tool for conf files promote             Promote .conf settings between layers using either either in batch mode (all changes) or interactive mode.
+Frequently this is used to promote conf changed made via the UI (stored in the 'local' folder) to a version-controlled directory, often 'default'.
         merge               Merge two or more .conf files minimize            Minimize the target file by removing entries duplicated in the default conf(s)